 Bananas Improve Your Exercise Performance

-So, you can clearly see that the hundred calories in a banana are filled with important vitamins and minerals.
+So, you can clearly see that a hundred calories in a banana are filled with important vitamins and minerals.
 As mentioned before, bananas contain important elements that can boost your exercise performance.
 In fact, a banana can be just as effective as a carbohydrate drink for endurance training (4).
 Plus, it increases your levels of dopamine, a chemical involved in the generation of feelings of motivation and reward.
 So, if you were looking for a top-level pre-workout snack, a simple banana may be an unexpected candidate.
 Indeed, since bananas boost your exercise performance, they are an amazing addition if you’re combining your diet with regular exercise.

 Why Are Bananas Good For Weight Loss?